KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 Because data can be arranged differently in memory, a streamer becomes useful for configuring how to access that data.
 To alleviate the burden of an accelerator designer on building their streamer, we provide a design- and run-time configurable streamer, as will be shown in the section [Configuring the Generated Streamer](#configuring-the-generated-streamer).

-# Flexible Affine Address Generation
+# Flexible Strided Address Generation

 As discussed above, it is crucial to provide support for accelerators to access data in various places.
-Our SNAX streamer solves this through a flexible affine address generation.
+Our SNAX streamer solves this through a flexible strided address generation.
 We can generalize the address generation for one input or output port with the pseudo-code below:

 ```
 for(tb_n_1 = 0; tb_n_1 < temporal_bound[n-1]; tb_n_1++)